litifer/litifer.github.io/_posts/2018-09-05-declarative-configurations.md

 categories: [ devops, declrative,configuration]
 image: assets/images/declarative-config.jpeg
 types: [post]
+published: true
 ---

 Wikipedia Defines Configuration(config) files as  --
 "_files used to configure the parameters and initial settings for some computer programs.
 They are used for user applications, server processes and operating system settings._"